jozsi01/felho_labor_hf/README.md

 - Handles small tasks such as forwarding data or hosting simple logic (e.g., Tic Tac Toe logic from the lab task).
 - Written in Go using the standard `net/http` library.

+### 4. CI/CD Workflow

+This project includes a GitHub Actions workflow that automates testing, building, and deploying the application.
+The workflow runs on every push and consists of three stages:

+1. **Unit Testing**
+   - Checks out the code and sets up Go.
+   - Runs all Go tests inside the `webapp` directory.

+2. **Build Stage**
+   - Builds the Go application into an executable (`detection_program`).
+   - Uploads the compiled binary as an artifact.

+3. **Docker Build & Push**
+   - Downloads the built executable.
+   - Logs in to Docker Hub using repository secrets.
+   - Builds a Docker image using the executable and required build arguments.
+   - Pushes the image to the user's Docker Hub repository.

 ### Cloud / Deployment
 - Each component runs as its own service.
 - Docker is used to containerize and run them together.